 Compute the ITC on the investment credit base.
 The investment credit base is the cost, or other basis when placed in service in New York State for federal income tax purposes, of qualified tangible property, including buildings and structural components of buildings, less the amount of nonqualified nonrecourse financing for the property.
-Do not include in the investment credit base any amount that was expensed under Internal Revenue Code (IRC) section 179(a).
+Do not include in the investment credit base any amount that was expensed under Internal Revenue Code (IRC) section 179(a) or any amount for which you elected to claim an empire zone (EZ) ITC.